 We believe that college-level reading, composition, and research skills are vital to your success as a student at MCC.
-Read our Mission & Goals to learn about our commitment to our students.
+Read our Mission & Vision statements.

 Faculty members have the right to determine their own penalties for plagiarism.
 The college takes plagiarism very seriously and we encourage all students to read our Plagiarism Policy.